ammarhakim/gkyl-doc/source/index.rst

 algorithms, and perhaps is unique in using a JIT compiled typeless dynamic language for as its main implementation language.

-The Gkeyll package contains two major parts: the gkyl simulation framework and the the postgkyl post-processing package.
+The Gkeyll package contains two major parts: the :ref:`gkyl <gkyl_main>` simulation framework and the the :ref:`postgkyl <pg_main>` post-processing package.
 Here you will find documentation for the full Gkeyll package.

 For license see :doc:`License <aboutAndLicense>`.